18 Tips for Surviving a Day at Universal Studios Orlando

 You could easily spend an entire day just exploring the Harry Potter sections of the park, and with the incredible attention to detail and beautiful design, any “Potterhead” will want to do so!
 On a side note, anyone that doesn’t like Harry Potter will be in luck as much of the traffic is now centered around this new area of the park, meaning lower wait times for the rest of the rides!

 Download the Universal app to avoid the hassle of printing out tickets.
 Today, you can conveniently scan your phone.
 This comes in handy as you need your ticket to access the Hogwarts Express if you are going the park-to-park route.
 Make sure your phone is fully charged!

 7. Book a hotel with a shuttle to the park, or one located within walking distance to the entrance

 Many hotels offer free, convenient shuttles to the parks.
-This saves you not only time, but also the high costs associated with renting a car (price per day of car, gas, etc.) and paying hefty parking fees ($17 per vehicle).
-In addition, many Universal Partner hotels are located within walking distance (Doubletree, Hyatt Place, & Holiday Inn & Suites).
+This saves you not only time, but also the high costs associated with renting a car (price per day of car, gas, etc.) along with hefty parking fees ($25 per vehicle).
+In addition to the on-site resorts, many Universal Partner hotels are located within walking distance (Doubletree, Hyatt Place, & Holiday Inn & Suites).